- Jon Alpertdocumentary filmmaker and the founder of Downtown Community Television.

-JAMES BROWN: No. Never get it on.
-And this place plays so much local stuff, that’s another thing.
-They probably don’t play no local.
+JAMES BROWN: No, never get it on.
+And they’re supposed to play so much local stuff.
+That’s another thing.
+They probably don’t play no local artists.

 JON ALPERT: And how about TV?
 Could you get on TV?

-JAMES BROWN: They never let 'em learn the business.
+JAMES BROWN: They never let them learn the business.
 And I learned it because I paid my way.
-When I made a mistake, I went back and next time I knew what it was and I didn’t do that no more.
-I’d have 15,000 people in the building—- excuse me sir,—- I’d have 15,000 people in the building and I’d say you know, I could have 20,000 here.
-Everybody’d be happy with that, I’d be happy, but I’m not worried about what I did right.
+When I made a mistake, I went back the next time, knew what it was, I didn’t do that no more.
+I’d have 15,000 people in a building—excuse me, sir—I’d have 15,000 people in a building, and I’d say, “You know, I could have 20,000 here.”
+And everybody would be happy with that, I’d be happy, but I’m not worried about what I did right.
 I’m worried about what I didn’t do right and what I could have done.
 It’s about what you can do better.
-Like, it’s not what you what your country can do for you, but what you can do for your country.
+Like it’s not what your country can do for you, but what you can do for your country.

 JAMES BROWN: Their color.

 AL SHARPTON: That’s right.
-And all them N——s over there is ashamed of what they are so they try to act like they something else, so they try not to play what they really are, and hope nobody will notice what they are.
-And they don’t realize the people they are trying to be like dig what they are in the first place.
+So all them n——s over there is ashamed of what they are, so they try to act like they something else, so they try not to play what they really are and hope nobody will notice what they are.
+And they don’t realize the people they’re trying to be like dig what they are in the first place.

-AL SHARPTON: The struggle right now is the struggle its always been.
+The struggle right now is the struggle it’s always been.
 It’s just that now people are telling the truth about it.
 The struggle is against what’s wrong.
-It’s not black or white.
-Like Mr. Brown said, it’s wrong.
+It’s not black or white, like Mr. Brown said.